copy/v86/Readme.md

 - An 8254 Programmable Interval Timer (PIT).
 - An 8259 Programmable Interrupt Controller (PIC).
 - A CMOS Real Time Clock (RTC).
-- A VGA controller with SVGA support and Bochs VBE Extensions.
+- A generic VGA card with SVGA support and Bochs VBE Extensions.
 - A PCI bus.
 This one is partly incomplete and not used by every device.
 - An IDE disk controller.
 - An NE2000 (8390) PCI network card.
 - A virtio filesystem.
+- A SoundBlaster 16 sound card.

 Testing